Capt. J.R. Waits (me!) or one of my partnered licensed captains will be your guide for an exciting day on

 two fish, and it was our turn to WIN!
 We won a fully rigged 2009 Ranger

-Banshee Extreme flats boat in which Hylan will chase redfish
+Banshee Extreme flats boat in which Hylan kept to chase redfish.
+I don't fish any of the redfish tournaments anymore.